jdc-cunningham/time-till-freedom/DEVLOG.md

 Dang...
 I'm not feeling it, need to push through, I just think about how much work I have to do/feels daunting but I need to see it, my debt, I need drive to save/put towards debt

+5:23 PM

+Alright I just used this form manually and entered in all my stuff.

+10 different types of debt

+I am struggling with motivation still but at least I have data and now I can work on rendering it.

 ### 12/06/2025

 11:52 AM